What is the role of the intestine?

 How to treat intestinal porosity?

 After that, the treatments are varied, which allows a broad spectrum of action to relieve your intestinal porosity .
-Depending on the causes identified, appropriate treatment will be prescribed.
+Depending on the causes identified, an appropriate treatment will be prescribed.

-3 – Favor foods rich in polyphenols
+2 - Favor foods rich in polyphenols

-4 – Test the FODMAP diet
+4 - Try the low FODMAP diet

 Sources: